sylphxltd/typescript/docs/style-guide/style-quality.md

   }
   ```

-## 5. Code Quality Metrics & Limits

-These limits are enforced by the rules included in the `@sylphlab/eslint-config-sylph` package.

-- **Complexity Control:** Cyclomatic Complexity <= 10.
-- **Code Size Limits:**
-    - Max Lines per File: 300.
-    - Max Lines per Function: 50.
-    - Max Nesting Depth: 3 levels.
-    - Max Parameters per Function: 3.
-- **Type Safety Metrics:** Strict type checking, no `any`, no non-null assertions, explicit types required.

-Adhering to the shared ESLint configuration is crucial for maintaining a high-quality, consistent, and AI-friendly codebase across all SylphLab projects.
+Adhering to the shared ESLint configuration is crucial for maintaining a high-quality, consistent, and AI-friendly codebase.
+Specific lint rules, code quality metrics, and limits are defined and enforced by the `@sylphlab/eslint-config-sylph-*` packages themselves.